 Businesses embracing digital innovations must combine data and analytics to remain relevant.
-This also gives them a competitive edge over organizations operating at the height of innovation.
-Business intelligence is a driving factor that lets organizations collect large subsets of data to use and derive valuable insights.
-As the capabilities of business intelligence and analytics are evolving with the advent of artificial intelligence and its applications are becoming increasingly sophisticated, serving diverse industries with a range of capabilities.
-Two of the most significant branches of AI are predictive AI and predictive AI.
+Additionally, this also gives them a competitive edge over organizations operating at the height of innovation.
+After all, business intelligence is a driving factor that lets organizations collect large subsets of data to use and derive valuable insights.
+The capabilities of business intelligence and analytics are evolving with the advent of artificial intelligence and its subsets and it’s becoming increasingly sophisticated, serving diverse industries with a range of capabilities.
+Two of the most significant branches of AI are prescriptive AI and predictive AI.

 A Deep Dive into Prescriptive AI vs Predictive AI: Key Differences, Benefits and Applications

 As a subset of AI, generative AI tools do have the power of prediction; for instance, conversational AI chatbots like ChatGPT or Gemini can suggest the next sentence in a blog, or code completion tools like GitHub Copilot can recommend the next few lines of code.
 However, generative AI is not predictive AI.
-Predictive AI is its class of artificial intelligence that identifies patterns in past events and makes predictions about future events leveraging machine learning.
+Predictive AI has its own class of artificial intelligence that utilizes machine learning to identify patterns in past events and make predictions about future events.

 What is Predictive AI?